Stability of AI Governance Systems: A Coupled Dynamics Model of Public Trust and Social Disruptions: Theoretical Analysis

 \subsection{Stability Analysis}

-With the introduction of a memory decay mechanism, the social event intensity \( S_{t+1} \) becomes dependent not only on the immediate past \( S_t \), but also on a decaying accumulation of all prior trust signals \( T_i \) and event levels \( S_i \).
-This long-range historical dependence renders the system inherently non-Markovian, preventing the direct application of standard Jacobian-based stability analysis.
+With the memory decay mechanism, the event intensity $S_{t+1}$ depends on a decaying accumulation of prior trust and event signals.
+This renders the system non-Markovian and prevents direct Jacobian-based analysis.
+We therefore apply state augmentation by introducing an auxiliary memory vector $H_t \in \mathbb{R}^n$ with the recursive update

-To address this, we apply state augmentation by introducing an auxiliary memory vector \( H_t \in \mathbb{R}^n \), which compactly encodes the accumulated weighted history of trust and event signals prior to time \( t \).
-Specifically, we define the memory at the next time step as the cumulative sum of all signals up to time \( t \):